-The Company maintained a strong solvency ratio[†] above its target throughout the year.
-Organic capital generation[†] was also very strong, exceeding the top of the guidance range.
+iA Insurance's capital position[†] remained solid and the solvency ratio[†] was above its target throughout the year.
 The investment portfolio remained of the highest quality and credit ratings were reaffirmed by Standard & Poor's, DBRS Morningstar and A.M.
 Best.